A Full Guide To MM2H Pass Requirements (Updated For 2026)

 The recently revised Malaysia My Second Home (MM2H) program allows foreigners to live in Malaysia for up to 20 years with their family members and the freedom to pursue work and business opportunities.

-If you’d like to join the 56,000 pass holders currently residing in Malaysia, our comprehensive guide covers everything you need to know about MM2H Passes in 2025.
+If you’d like to join the nearly 60,000 pass holders currently residing in Malaysia, our comprehensive guide covers everything you need to know about MM2H Passes in 2026.

 Here’s how we’ve broken it down: